This chapter will get you started with Borg development.

 When directly talking to the user (e.g. Y/N questions), do not use logging, but directly output to stderr (not: stdout, it could be connected to a pipe).

-To control the amount and kinds of messages output to stderr or emitted at
+To control the amount and kinds of messages output emitted at info level, use

 First, just install borg into a virtual env as described before.